phillipstm/city-explorer/README.md

 ## Overview

+When a user enters a valid location in the input and clicks the "Explore!" button, the lattitude and longitude will be displayed.
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->

 ## Getting Started

 Create a **Tello** Board

 Navigate to City Explorer **Trello** Board <https://trello.com/b/Ajj9Cbac/module-2-city-explorer> Select "Show Menu", "...More" and copy "Copy Board".
 If you would like your site to be public change the settings from private to public.